tytydraco/yessleep/out/I_received_an_invite_to_a_reunion_for_a_kids_TV_show_I_dont_remember_being_part_of.md

 The top one caught my eye.

-ELENA (T. C. S AUD).
+ELENA (T. C. S AUDITION).

-LUKE (T. C. S AUD).
+LUKE (T. C. S AUDITION).

 I flipped through them, my hands trembling, until I landed on my name.

-RUBY (TCS AUD).
+RUBY (T. C. S AUDITION).

 “Bad dog!”

 Nima’s sudden shriek rattled my skull, and I impulsively slammed my hands over my ears.

 When I twisted around, stuffing the DVD down my shirt, the little girl was pointing at Luke.

 There was something in her hand.

 The whistle, I thought.
 The exact same whistle the kid had earlier.

 Luke held his hands up, his cheeks paling.
-“Ruby, what the fuck did she do?”
+He shot me glare.
+“What the fuck did she do?”

 I couldn't move my lips.

-“Nima.” he said softly.
+“Nima.”
+Luke spoke softly, though his voice was shaking.
 “We just want you to come back with us, all right?”

 The little girl shook her head.
 “Bad dog!”

 I was barely aware of Nima sticking the whistle in her mouth.

 Luke dropped to the floor, a raw screech escaping his mouth.

 Whatever this thing was, his reaction was worse,  turning him into an animal begging for death, his body jerking violently, hands slammed over his ears.
 When the girl blew the whistle again, he stopped moving, whimpering into his knees.

 Nima stepped on his hand, and he let out a shriek.

-“Bad dog!” she squeaked.
+“Bad dog!”

 Luke stayed still, curled into himself.